httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Byte sequences can be conveyed in Structured Headers.

-The ABNF for a byte sequence is:
+The ABNF for a byte sequence in HTTP/1 headers is:

 ~~~ abnf
 sh-binary = "*" *(base64) "*"